 In the GOA, pollock is apportioned by season and area, and is further allocated for processing by inshore and offshore components.
-Pursuant to $\S679.20(a)(5)(iv)(B)$ , the annual pollock TAC specified for the Western and Central Regulatory Areas of the GOA is apportioned into four equal seasonal allowances of 25 percent.
-As established by § 679.23(d)(2)(i) through (iv), the A, B, C, and D season allowances are available from January 20 through March 7, March 10 through May 31, August 25 through October 1, and October 1 through November 1, respectively.
+Pursuant to §679.20(a)(5)(iv)(B), the annual pollock TAC specified for the Western and Central Regulatory Areas of the GOA is apportioned into four equal seasonal allowances of 25 percent.
+As established by § 679.23(d)(2)(i) through (iv), the A,

+B, C, and D season allowances are available from January 20 through March 10, March 10 through May 31, August 25 through October 1, and October 1 through November 1, respectively.

-Pollock TACs in the Western and Central Regulatory Areas of the GOA are apportioned among Statistical Areas 67, 620, and 630 in proportion to the distribution of pollock biomass, pursuant to $\S 679.20(a)(5)(iv)(A)$ .
-In the A and B seasons, the apportionments had historically, since 2000, been based on the proportional distribution of pollock biomass based on the four most recent NMFS winter surveys.
-In the C and D seasons, the apportionments were in proportion to the distribution of pollock biomass based on the four most recent NMFS summer surveys.
-For 2019 and 2020, the Council recommends, and NMFS proposes, following the methodology that was used for the 2018 and 2019 harvest specifications.
+Pollock TACs in the Western and Central Regulatory Areas of the GOA are apportioned among Statistical Areas 610, 620, and 630 in propositon to the distribution of pollock biomass, pursuant to §679.20(a)(5)(iv)(A).
+In the A and B seasons, the apportionments previously were in proportion to the distribution of pollock based on the four most recent NMFS winter surveys.
+In the C and D seasons, the apportionments were in proportion to the distribution of pollock based on the four most recent NMFS summer surveys.
+For 2020 and 2021, the Council recommends, and NMFS proposes, following the apportionment methodology for the A season that was previously used for the 2019 and 2020 harvest specifications.
 This methodology averages the winter and summer distribution of pollock in the Central Regulatory Area for the A season instead of using the distribution based on only the winter surveys.
-The average is intended to reflect the best available information about migration patterns, distribution of pollock, and the performance of the fishery in the area during the A season.
-For the A season, the apportionment is based on the proposed adjusted estimate of the relative distribution of pollock biomass of approximately 3 percent, 73 percent, and 24 percent in Statistical Areas 67, 620, and 630, respectively.
-For the B season, the apportionment is based on the relative distribution of pollock biomass of approximately 3 percent, 85 percent, and 11 percent in Statistical Areas 67, 620, and 630, respectively.
-For the C and D seasons, the apportionment is based on the relative distribution of pollock biomass of approximately 37 percent, 27 percent, and 37 percent in Statistical Areas 67, 620, and 630, respectively.
-The pollock chapter of the 2017 SAFE report (see ADDRESSES) contains a comprehensive description of the apportionment process and reasons for the minor changes from past apportionments.
+The average is intended to reflect the best available information about migration patterns, distribution of pollock, and the performance of the fishery in the area during the A season for the 2019 and 2020 fishing years.
+For the A season, the apportionment is based on the proposed adjusted estimate of the relative distribution of pollock biomass of approximately 3 percent, 86 percent, and 11 percent in Statistical Areas 610, 620, and 630, respectively.
+For the B season, the apportionment is based on the relative distribution of pollock biomass of approximately 3 percent, 86 percent, and 11 percent in Statistical Areas 610, 620, and 630, respectively.
+For the C and D seasons, the apportionment is based on the relative distribution of pollock biomass of approximately 37 percent, 27 percent, and 37 percent in Statistical Areas 610, 620, and 630, respectively.
+The pollock chapter of the 2018 SAFE report (see ADDRESSES) contains a comprehensive description of the apportionment process and reasons for the minor changes from past apportionments.

-Within any fishing year, the amount by which a seasonal allowance is underharvested or overharvested may be added to, or subtracted from. subsequent seasonal allowances in a manner to be determined by the Regional Administrator $(\S 679.20(a)(5)(iv)(B))$ .
-The rollover amount is limited to 20 percent of the seasonal TAC apportionment for the statistical area.
-Any unharvested pollock above the 20-percent limit could be further distributed to the subsequent season in other statistical areas, in proportion to the estimated biomass and in an amount no more than 20 percent of the seasonal TAC apportionment in those statistical areas (§ 679.20(a)(5)(iv)(B)).
-The proposed 2019 and 2020 pollock TACs in the WYK District of 4,509 mt and the SEO District of 8,773 mt are not allocated by season.
+Within any fishing year, the amount by which a seasonal allowance is underharvested or overharvested may be added to, or subtracted from, subsequent seasonal allowances in a manner to be determined by the Regional Administrator (§679.20(a)(5)(iv)(B)).
+The rollover amount is limited to 20 percent of the subsequent seasonal TAC apportionment for the statistical area.
+Any unharvested pollock above the 20percent limit could be further distributed to the subsequent season in the other statistical areas, in proportion to the estimated biomass to the subsequent season and in an amount no more than 20 percent of the seasonal TAC apportionment in those statistical areas (§679.20(a)(5)(iv)(B)).
+The proposed 2020 and 2021 pollock TACs in the WYK District of 4,607 mt and the SEO District of 8,773 mt are not allocated by season.